alexlinz/OMD-TOIL/scripts/readMapping.md

   | mtFolder | location of the metatranscriptome reads |
   | mapFolder | location of the mapped reads |
   | outputFolder | location to store read counts for each genome |

+__Note:__ For convenience, the script is currently hard-coded to use the folder structure described in this repo.
+The script also specifies use of 24 processors.

+Counting of Mapped Reads: Competitive
+--

+In the previous section, `htseq-count` was run on each individual (metatranscriptome, genome) pair.
+As a result, it is possible that some reads mapped to genes in different genomes.
+To perform a competitive mapping (e.g., count only those reads which map unambiguously to a single gene), the `bam` files for all (metatranscriptome, genome) pairs from the same metatranscriptome can be aggregated, and `htseq-count` run on each aggregated set.

+_This analysis needs to be performed and written up._

+Counting of Mapped Reads
+--

   The python script `processReadCounts.py` aggregates these results into a single `.csv` file, showing the fraction of reads in each MT which mapped to each genome.